 Anyone who’s been to the Grand Canyon North Rim can tell you that hiking can be hard on the lungs given the altitude of just under 8,300 feet.
-And that’s just for starters, beautiful Point Imperial, the highest of the North Rim overlooks, tops in at almost 9,000.
-My daughter recently observed, while gingerly approaching the edge, that she felt as though she were slogging through a pool of molasses.
-This prompted me to wonder; how do plants grow under such challenging conditions?
+And that’s just for starters.
+Beautiful Point Imperial, the highest of the North Rim overlooks, tops out at almost 9,000.
+My daughter recently observed (while gingerly approaching the edge) that she felt like she was slogging through a pool of molasses.
+That prompted me to wonder; how do high altitude plants grow under such harsh conditions?
 I set out to find the answer.

-The first thing I discovered was that plants that are able to live at high altitude are not like their lowland cousins.
-In order to survive, they have made some structural adaptations.
-These include irreversible, highly evolved physical responses to high-altitude environments not seen in low altitude plants.
-This mix of strategies, while particular to each species, often benefits the surrounding plant and animal communities as well.
+It turns out that high altitude plants are not like their lowland cousins.
+In fact, in order to survive, they have made some structural adjustments.
+These include irreversible, highly evolved physical responses to high-altitude environments.
+And these adaptations often benefit the surrounding plant and animal communities as well.

 The creamy flowers of cliffrose, blooming at 8,800 feet

-As chests heaving, we make our way to Point Imperial, I pause to reflect on the many plants that border the trail.
-How are these species thriving at altitudes of 8,000 feet plus?
-For one, air pressure is much thinner at higher elevations, making it difficult for my veins to pump oxygen throughout my body.
+As chests heaving, we made our way to Point Imperial, I paused to reflect on the many plants that bordered the trail.
+How were these species thriving?
+For starters, air pressure is much thinner at higher elevations.
+In humans, this makes it hard for veins to pump oxygen throughout the body.

-It turns out that at high altitude, the reduced pressure makes it harder for plants to pump water from soil to stem as well.
+At upper elevations, reduced pressure makes it harder for plants to pump water from soil to stem, too.
 But unlike humans, high altitude plants have come up with a solution.
-Rather than struggle to draw water and nutrients through inefficient transport systems, they have evolved smaller sized pathways.
-These vascular pathways allow them to channel fluids more quickly through a tighter area.
+Rather than struggle to draw water and nutrients through normal-sized vascular systems, they have evolved smaller sized pathways.
+These ‘custom’ vascular pathways allow them to channel fluids more quickly through a tighter area.